ankeetmaini/blog/content/posts/planning-checklist.md

 </tbody>
 </table>

-tech leads & ems create a gantt chart like below at this point to see how much work is possible taking into account the t-shirt size estimations
+tech leads & ems create a gantt chart at this point to see how much work is possible taking into account the t-shirt size estimations & people's leaves.

 ### quick reference to t-shirt sizing & project recommendations